-Based on the SA2 reply LS [30], SA2 agree that direct discovery message will be taken as new signalling in ProSe layer separately from PC5-S signalling.
-ProSe layer will indicate to AS layer whether the signalling is discovery message or PC5-S signaling.
+Based on the SA2 reply LS [30], SA2 agree that direct discovery message will be taken as new ignaling in ProSe layer separately from PC5-S ignaling.
+ProSe layer will indicate to AS layer whether the ignaling is discovery message or PC5-S signaling.

 Hence [5][9][18] propose that according to SA2’s reply, the protocol stack for discovery message is Discovery/PDCP/RLC/MAC/PHY, which is shown in the following Figure-1: